Nicias: Early life and political rise

-Military career to 424 BCE
+Military career to 424 BC

 Politically and militarily, Nicias was one of Athens' key figures in the Peloponnesian War.
-According to Richard Crawley's translation, the first mention of Nicias by Thucydides is in the Fifth Year of the War (428 BCE).
+According to Richard Crawley's translation, the first mention of Nicias by Thucydides is in the Fifth Year of the War (428 BC).
 In the summer of that year, after Athenian forces had suppressed a revolt by Lesbos, Nicias was placed in command of an expedition against Minoa, an island off Megara which had a watchtower used by the Megarians to observe Athenian shipping.
 Nicias desired to reverse this situation so that Athens could spy on Peloponnesian vessels, and effectively blockade Nisaea, the port of Megara.
 The expedition was a success and, having built additional fortifications on Minoa, Nicias left a garrison there.
 While these victories burnished Nicias's military reputation, many of them were the result of luck rather than military acumen, as many of the objectives taken were lightly defended islands, or raids not meant to take territory, and Nicias did not take many chances with his troops.

 Next year, Nicias was appointed to command a fleet of sixty ships, carrying two thousand heavy infantry, and attack Melos, Tanagra, and the seaboard of Locris.
 The Melians refused to join the Delian Confederacy, but the operations were otherwise successful.

-The naval Battle of Pylos, in 425 BCE, resulted in a victory for Athens which left some 420 Spartan hoplites stranded on the island of Sphacteria.
+The naval Battle of Pylos, in 425 BC, resulted in a victory for Athens which left some 420 Spartan hoplites stranded on the island of Sphacteria.
 Desperate to rescue these soldiers, Sparta sued for peace, but the negotiations failed as Sparta could not meet the Athenian terms.
 Athens then besieged Sphacteria, but without success as the Spartans were entrenched with adequate supplies of food and water.
 The stalemate caused political crisis in Athens, where many citizens argued that Sparta's offer of peace should have been accepted.